n8n-io/n8n-docs/docs/integrations/builtin/app-nodes/n8n-nodes-base.invoiceninja.md

     * Create a new client
     * Update an existing client
     * Delete a client
-    * Perform actions on an client (ex. archive, restore)
+    * Perform actions on an client (ex. merge, archive, restore, purge, client_statement)
     * Get data of a client
     * Get data of all clients
 * Vendor